Interested in conducting a webinar? Have a suggestion for a topic? Email us at firstname.lastname@example.org to let us know how we can support you.

 museums will be examined.

-Panel members with specialized NAGPRA knowledge will share specific information—compliance requirements, collection evaluation, outreach to Native tribes—and identify available tools and resources illuminating the intricacies of the repatriation process.
+Panel members with specialized NAGPRA knowledge will share specific information—compliance requirements, collection evaluation, outreach to Native tribes—and share their tribe's and museum's experience with the repatriation process.
 Participants will come away with a better understanding of NAGPRA and how you can put these tools to use in your organization.

 Talking with your museum community: COVID-19-friendly adaptations and considerations - Tuesday, September 15, 2020, 11 am–12:30 pm